 - Applicants can only apply for each BMP activity (i.e., Practice Code) once per fiscal year.
 Example: Applicants may not apply to install a new irrigation system (Practice Code 1804) twice in one year.

-- Stacking of funds from other government programs is permitted so long as the funding received from all government sources does not exceed 100% of project costs.
+- Stacking funds from other government programs is permitted so long as the funding received from all government sources does not exceed 100% of project costs.

 Ineligible Activities and Expenses